kubevela/kubevela/README.md

 ## Features

-- **Zero-restriction deployment** - design and express platform capabilities with [CUE](https://cuelang.org/) or [Helm](https://helm.sh) per needs of your application, and let Kubernetes controller guarantee the deployment determinism.
+- **Zero-restriction platform** - design and express platform capabilities with [CUE](https://cuelang.org/) or [Helm](https://helm.sh) per needs of your application, and let Kubernetes controller guarantee the deployment determinism.
 GUI forms are automatically generated for capabilities so even your dashboard are fully extensible.
 - **Generic progressive rollout framework** - built-in rollout framework and strategies to upgrade your microservice regardless of its workload type (e.g. stateless, stateful, or even custom operators etc).
 - **Multi-cluster multi-revision application deployment** - built-in model to deploy or rollout your apps across hybrid infrastructures, with Service Mesh for traffic shifting.
-- **Simple and native** - KubeVela is a just simple Kubernetes custom controller, all its capabilities are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so they naturally work with any CI/CD or GitOps tools that works with Kubernetes.
+- **Simple and native** - KubeVela is a just simple Kubernetes custom controller, all its capabilities are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so they naturally work with any CI/CD or GitOps tools which work with Kubernetes.

 ## Documentation